FS-Driverless/Formula-Student-Driverless-Simulator/README.md

 This includes the world, all assets and the AirSim server.
 The AirSim server uses the AirLib shared code (see `/AirSim/AirLib`).

-`/Simulator` is the simulation control system.
-This is a ROS workspace.
+`/operator` is the simulation control system.
-The simulator provides a ROS bridge between the autonomous systems and the simulation, offers a web gui for officials to control the simulation and connects to the virtual world inside Unreal Engine.
+This is a python project that offers a web gui for officials to control the simulation, stores lap times and chooses what car is currently connected to the world.
+It launches the ASBridge to connect a autonomous system to the Unreal world and stops the bridge when the autonomous system is no longer allowed to control the car.

+`/ros` is a ros workspace that contains the `fsds_ros_bridge`.
+This node can connect 1 autonomous system with the simulated world.

 `/AirSim` is a slimmed-down, hard-fork of the [AirSim](https://github.com/microsoft/AirSim) project.
 There is only code located that is shared between Simulator and UE4 plugin.